anseki/readline-sync/README.md

 cmd = readlineSync.prompt();
 ```

-## Note
+## <a name ="note">Note</a>
-The your Node and OS may not support interactively reading from stdin.
++ The your Node and OS may not support interactively reading from stdin.
 The stdin interfaces are different by platforms.
 If in those platforms, an error is thrown.

 ```js